-The Nueces County Hospital District was established, and is governed and operated pursuant to Article 9, Section 4 of the Texas constitution and Chapter 281 of the Texas Health & Safety Code, and other applicable laws of the State of Texas.
+The Nueces County Hospital District (NCHD) was established and is governed and operated pursuant to Texas Constitution, Article 9, Section 4 and Texas Health & Safety Code, Chapters 61, 281, 285, and other applicable laws of the State of Texas.
+NCHD is a political subdivision of the State of Texas.

-The Hospital District is governed by a seven-member Board of Managers.
-The Board of Managers is appointed by the Nueces County Commissioners Court and serve staggered three (3)-year terms.
-The Board of Managers recommends to Commissioners Court for final approval the Hospital District's rate, operating and capital budgets, and other related special financial matters.
-However, all other matters of governance are assumed by the Board of Managers.
-The Commissioners Court authority to appoint the Board of Managers and approve the Hospital District's annual tax rate and budget is mandated by the Texas Constitution and Texas Health and Safety Code.
+NCHD is governed by a seven-member Board of Managers.
+The Board of Managers are appointed by Commissioners Court and serve staggered three-year terms.
+Click Board of Managers to access contact and other information about the Board of Managers.
+Commissioners Court approves NCHD's annual tax rate and budget, however all other matters of NCHD governance are the Board of Managers responsibilities.
+The Commissioners Court's authority to appoint the Board of Managers and approve the NCHD's annual tax rate and budget is established by Texas Health and Safety Code, Chapter 281.

 555 North Carancahua St, Suite #950, Corpus Christi, TX 78401-0835|

 © 2017 All Rights Reserved.
 Administration Login.